BD103/Chat-Webhooks/docs/index.md

 chat.send("Hello, world!")
 ```

-## Environmental Variables
+## Interactive Client

-If you don't pass a webhook url, you can also set `WEBHOOK_URL` in shell.
-Chat Webhooks will automatically detect this.
+If you do not want to write a custom client, you can use the built in one.

 ```shell
 # Set variable